openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

 # @ohos.distributedHardware.deviceManager (Device Management)

 The APIs of this module are deprecated.
-You are advised to use [@ohos.distributedDeviceManager](js-apis-distributedDeviceManager.md).
+Use [@ohos.distributedDeviceManager](js-apis-distributedDeviceManager.md) instead.

-The **distributedHardware.deviceManager** module provides APIs for distributed device management.
+The **deviceManager** module provides APIs for distributed device management.

 System applications can call the APIs to do the following: